captain67zxj/Composite_simulation_high_aspect_ratio_particles_generation_in_CSTMWS/README.md

     M.A.Tschopp, 3-D synthetic microstructure generation with ellipsoid particles, Tech.
 Report, Weapons Mater.
 Res.
 Dir.
 US Army Res.
 Lab.
 Aberdeen Proving Ground, United States. (n.d.). https://apps.dtic.mil/sti/citations/AD1017883.
 Note that the rotation matrix was changed in the modifed code.

-The second part is to generate the ellipsoids using the coordinates and Euler angles generated from Matlab using Macros in CST Microwave Studio (CST MWS).
+The second part in VBA macros is to generate the ellipsoids using the coordinates and Euler angles obtained from Matlab in CST Microwave Studio (CST MWS).